Dion DiMucci: Grammy Hall of Fame and blues success (2000–2019)

 Dion has released several albums with contemporary rock artists.
 His Déjà Nu album in 2000 had him covering Bruce Springsteen, a lifelong fan of Dion.
 In 2002, he joined Springsteen onstage in Miami, for a performance of "If I Should Fall Behind" from Dream on Fire.

 In 2002, Dion was inducted into the Grammy Hall of Fame for "Runaround Sue".
 He continued to perform songs from his albums live, including a concert in 2004 being recorded for release on DVD.

-In 2005, Dion released Under the Influence.
 In January 2006, Dion released Bronx in Blue, an album of blues and country standards, which was nominated for a Grammy Award.
 It peaked at No. 2 on the Top Blues Albums chart.

 In November 2007, Dion issued a follow-up album titled Son of Skip James, which peaked at No. 4 on the Top Blues Albums chart.

 In October 2008, DiMucci released Heroes: Giants of Early Guitar Rock, an album of his covers of early rock and roll songs he considers seminal to the genre.
 The album includes versions of songs originally recorded by Buddy Holly, Ritchie Valens, Ricky Nelson, Johnny Cash, and many other early rock guitarists.

 In October 2009, Dion performed "The Wanderer" with Paul Simon at the 25th Anniversary Rock and Roll Hall of Fame Concert.

 An audiobook and paperback by Dion and Mike Aquilina, titled Dion: The Wanderer Talks Truth (Stories, Humor & Music), was published in April 2011.
 DiMucci shares stories about The Bronx in the 1950s, how he ended up on the cover of Sgt.
 Pepper's Lonely Hearts Club Band, and his travels with Sam Cooke in the Jim Crow South.